 I am a PhD candidate in Politics at Princeton University, with a sub-field specialization in Comparative Politics and a regional focus on the Middle East.
-In my research I study the origins and consequences of grassroots movements and political protests, and specifically their contribution to transformative political events like revolutions and regime change.
+In my research I study the origins and consequences of grassroots movements and political protests, and specifically their contribution to transformative political events like revolutions and democratization.

-In past research I have studied other instances of protest and resistance in the Middle East, including political organizing and informal leadership among Syrian refugees, the dynamics of mobilization in the Arab Spring uprisings of 2011, and the Egyptian pro-democracy movement Kefaya.
+In other research I have studied other instances of protest and resistance in the Middle East, including political organizing and informal leadership among Syrian refugees, the dynamics of mobilization in the Arab Spring uprisings of 2011, and the Egyptian pro-democracy movement Kefaya.

 My work has been published in a number of forums including British Journal of Political Science, World Politics, Perspectives on Politics, and Comparative Politics.
 I hold an MA in Middle Eastern Studies from NYU’s Hagop Kevorkian Center and a BA from Harvard University.